sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_11.rst

 .. ----------------------------------------------------------------------------

 Looking at the table of means in :numref:`fig-factorialanova15` we get a strong impression that there are differences between the groups.
-Thit is especially true when we compare these means to the standard deviations for the ``babble`` variable.
+This is especially true when we compare these means to the standard deviations for the ``babble`` variable.
 Across groups, this standard deviation varies from 0.14 to 0.71, which is fairly small relative to the differences in group means.\ [#]_ Whilst